Clicking then shutdown: cracked blower catching on housing

 - Concern

-- Previous advice was that both the control board and fan motor needed replacing
+- The fear was that both the control board and the fan motor needed replacing.

 - Found